vshkl/RNNDemo/README.md

 Project for demoing issues with RNN v2

 ## Current issues:
-- Component ID colission while using `setRoot` with the same layout
+- Component ID collision while using `setRoot` with the same layout
 - Unable to swipe inside the screen when the side menu is enabled